kyprexs/Portfolio/README.md

 ---

-## 🤝 Contributing
-Pull requests are welcome!
-For major changes, please open an issue first to discuss what you would like to change.

----

 ## 📄 License
 This project is open source for learning and personal portfolio use.
 See the disclaimer below for details.